-Guide to Developing Bold New Ways to Retain and Attract Workers
+Guide to Developing New Ways to Retain, Attract and Support Workers

 AHA Health Care Workforce Scan

 Looking for workforce insights you can use to guide your organization forward during this time of uncertainty and continued transformation?

 Key Findings of 2024 Health Care Workforce Scan